karlson1337/hermes-messenger/README.md

 The server will prompt for a port (default: `8080`).
 User identities and password hashes are stored in `hermes.db`, and message queue for offline users is stored in `hermes_messages.db`.

-On first setup, copy the generated `server_pk.key` to `~/.config/hermes/` on the client's machine before running the client.
+On first setup, copy the generated `server_pk.key` to `~/.config/hermes/` on the clients' computers before running the clients.
 This key is used to encrypt credentials during authentication.
 If it doesn't match the server's actual public key, authentication will fail.

-> **Note:** Never copy server_sk.key to any client machine.
+> **Note:** Never copy server_sk.key to any client computer.
 If it leaks, an attacker can impersonate the server and decrypt user credentials.

 ### Client